 So you think you are ready for a startup?
-Then the proven statistics that show that only 10% survive shouldn’t terrify you.
-If it does, you might want to change your mindset and start thinking deeper because knowing exactly what shortcomings to expect can potentially be your winning ticket.
+Then the proven statistics indicating that only 10% survive should not frighten you.
+If it does, you might want to shift your mindset and start thinking more deeply, because knowing exactly what flaws to expect could be your winning ticket.

-Continue reading to figure out what you should invest your time in before launching your startup.
+Continue reading to learn what you should focus your efforts on before launching your startup.

 No market need is the #1 reason for failure